Skip to main content

 Freshman Calculus is the gateway to collegiate mathematics.
 As such, Freshman Calculus is often a prerequisite course for many majors, both science and non-science.

-Calculus I introduces the fundamental concept of the derivative, geometrically demonstrated in this animation showing a limit of secant lines approaching a tangent line at a point on a curve y=f(x):
+The derivative is also geometrically demonstrated in this animation showing a limit of secant lines approaching a tangent line at a point on a curve y=f(x):

 Freshman Calculus also introduces the fundamental concept of the integral, geometrically demonstrated in this animation showing the accumulation of signed area under a curve y=f(x) of increasing accuracy: